 Susanne Fischer-Rizzi mentions in Cook Wild that you can similarly roast an onion and so I tried it.
 Uber yummy, would be my very scientific report on this experiment.

 Its best to use an onion with lots of layers of skin still on it.
 If you grow your own onions, this shouldn’t be a problem.
 If you purchase onions, bear in mind that grocers deliberately clean off several layers of skin before they stock onions on their shelves.
 So, try to look for onions with some decent skins, but even a few layers can be a help in preventing scorching of your roasted onion.
 I’m dying to try this with a purple onion (my favorite) but I’ve only used yellow onions so far with great results.

-Just get a good bed of coals (the hardest part of outdoor, open flame cooking is timing the fire and the coals) and nestle your onion, skin and all, over them.
+Get a good bed of coals and nestle your onion, skin and all, over them.
 Cook time totally varies but when you insert a knife (watch you don’t get burned!) and it pushes right through, you can know your onion is done.

 Now, as with any outdoor venture, its important to make sure the kiddos understand the safety rules.
 We have a toddler and their job, it seems, is to only engage in those activities which could potentially result in their death; or, at the outside, their extreme pain.
 Our oldest is also a bit of pyro, despite the training she’s received to the contrary.
 You can be sure we spend a good deal of our time lecturing about fire safety!

 Neither do we limit those lectures to the outdoors.
 Inside our home, we run fire drills every month (at least, that’s the goal).